 Public lecture at LSBU on HIV and AIDS stigma in Guyana

-Guyana University's Professor Prem Misir is to present his recently-published research at LSBU on HIV and AIDS knowledge and stigma in the country
+University of Guyana pro-chancellor Professor Prem Misir is to present his recently-published

 Professor Misir's newly-published book explores issues surrounding the knowledge of AIDS and HIV amongst young people in Guyana and discusses how myths and gaps in knowledge and understanding could be addressed.